make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

-- When applied properly to 3D rotations, it meets all of our requirements for realistic transitions:
+- When applied to 3D rotations,
+  Slerp meets all of our requirements for realistic transitions:

   - Smooth
   - Shortest arc

-- To implement this in code,
-  we need to know a some things first.
 - The endpoints $\mathbf{q_1}$
   and $\mathbf{q_2}$
   represent rotations